 The song has a folky sound to it-which most certainly appeals to my tastes in music.
 There’s also more than a few Christmas play memories tied to the song for me-the words are perfect for a nativity type play with Angels, Wisemen, and the Holy Family gathered round.

 Chatter and Chitter have been singing the song around the house for the past few weeks, and as I listened to them I began to wonder who actually wrote the song.
 A quick check in an old Songs of Faith choir book showed me the song was attributed to R. Fisher Boyce as well as Words & harmony-Adger M. Pace.
 I assumed the 2 collaborated on the song-but a quick google showed me I was wrong.

-The December 2004 Issue of Old-Times Times had this to say about the song's history (if you'd like to read the article in its entirety click on the title):
+The December 2004 Issue of Old-Times Times had this to say about the song’s history:

 Few people today realize the popular Christmas song “Beautiful Star of Bethlehem” was written by the late R. Fisher Boyce in a Middle Tennessee milk barn in the early part of the 20th century.
 It would go on to become a seasonal standard performed by a variety of artists, and it would eventually be sung in the White House by The Judds during a nationally televised Bob Hope Christmas special.